 Trading relationships and tariffs are a key consideration from a UK tax perspective.
 Customs duty is an EU tax imposed directly by EU regulations.
 Whilst it is anticipated that there would be no immediate changes to customs duties and VAT regulations, we cannot know for certain how the decision whether to leave or remain within the single market and/or the EU customs union, on a transitional or a long term basis, will change these provisions.

 Anybody who supplies goods or services between the EU and UK will be familiar with the VAT reverse charge principle and the necessity of compiling EC sales lists.
-Will this be required in the future or would VAT be chargeable on sales of goods and services between the UK and EU countries?
+Will we still require this in the future?
+Or would VAT be chargeable on sales of goods and services between the UK and EU countries?

-Could we see similar rules apply as to those for digital services which were introduced in January 2015?
+Could we see similar rules introduced as those in January 2015 to apply to those in digital services?
 The digital services rules can require businesses to register for VAT in a number of different EU countries.
 The mini one-stop-shop (MOSS) procedure was created to ease these provisions.
 It allows providers of digital services across the EU to report the resulting VAT liability on a simple return.
 Whether this facility will continue after we leave the EU is unknown – but given the importance of digital services to the UK economy, it should be a key consideration as part of our negotiations.
 Could there, however, be a potential benefit of the UK not being subject to EU regulation on VAT matters?
 The UK would then be free to consider its own zero-rating policy for certain goods rather than being joined to the EU categorisation.

 Freedom of movement

 Finally, freedom of movement has become a key concern.
 Whilst the rights of individual citizens must be an important consideration, these provisions may also impact on businesses and tax.
-Not only a question on whether UK business will be able to easily access the right mix of employment talent, but also the potential cost for those businesses who have employees working across EU borders.
+Will UK business still be able to easily access the right mix of employment talent?
+Similarly the potential cost for those businesses who have employees working across EU borders.
 Currently, the UK as a member of the EU, is a signatory to the EU Social Security Agreement:

 a) for individuals

-This provides a mechanism for an individual working in a different EU country to their normal country of residence, to be subject to the social security regime of only one of those countries.
+This provides a mechanism for anyone working in a different EU country to their normal country of residence, to be subject to the social security regime of only one of those countries.

 b) for businesses

-An important consideration both for businesses, who could be faced with an increased social security cost, and also for the individual who may work in a country for only a short period of time and therefore never benefit from the social security regime in which they have contributed and be left short on contributions to the UK system.
+Furthermore businesses could face an increased social security cost.
+Likewise for those who work in a country for a short period of time.
+As a result they never benefit from the social security regime into which they have contributed, whilst they are left short on their contributions into the UK system.

 With the scheduled date for ‘divorce’ for 2019 preparing to be pushed out to 2021 following what could be considered ‘trial separation’.
-It is clear that it will be a long time before many of the details and intricacies of the impact on UK tax and in particular UK business is known.
+It will be a long time before we know many of the details and intricacies of the impact on UK tax and in particular UK business.